-PROJECT FUNDS: Up to three finalists may be selected to be interviewed (in person or via Skype) by the Public Art Planning Committee via Skype or in person.
-The finalists will be interviewed about their past work, experience on a team, understanding of this project, and their creative process.
+PROJECT FUNDS: Up to three finalists may be selected to be interviewed in a virtual meeting by the Public Art Planning Committee.
+The finalists are not expected to complete a design at this stage but will be interviewed about past work and creative process.
+There will also be a preliminary discussion of the site.
 The committee reserves the right to select the final artist without a finalist process.

 The following criteria will be used in the proposal evaluation process:

-2. Artistic merit (excellence, originality, creativity and innovative approaches) as evidenced by submitted materials.
+• Artistic merit (excellence, originality, creativity, and innovative approaches) as evidenced by submitted materials

-3. Professional artistic experience to fulfill the requirements of this project either in studio, educational, community, employment and/or art projects and the ability to undertake the design, creation and installation of the artwork.
+• Professional artistic experience to fulfill the requirements of this project either in studio, educational, community, employment and/or art projects and the ability to undertake the design, creation, and installation of the artwork

-4. Appropriateness of style and concepts in relation to this prospectus.
+• Appropriateness of materials, style, and concepts in relation to this prospectus

-PROPOSAL REQUIREMENTS: Submission must be submitted via Submittable website at https://norfolkarts.submittable.com/submit or delivered to 810 Union Street, Suite 303, (City Hall Building) Norfolk, VA 23510 by 2:00 PM EST on April 2, 2020.
-Artists are highly encouraged to apply through Submittable.
+PROPOSAL REQUIREMENTS: Submission must be submitted via Submittable website at https://norfolkarts.submittable.com/submit by 11:59 PM EDT on July 19, 2021.
 There is no application fee to apply or use the Submittable online application system.